pr01og/upwork_test_answers/swift_test.md

   * &lt;var closureName: ((parameterTypes) -&gt; (returnType))?&gt;
   * &lt;let closureName: closureType = { … }&gt;

-25. Let’s assume “numbers” is an array of unsorted integers.
+25. Let’s assume "numbers" is an array of unsorted integers.
 Which of these could be used to sort numbers?
   Answers:
   * numbers.sort({$0, $1 in $0 &gt; $1})
   * numbers.sort({s1 &gt; s2})